straysheep-dev/straysheep-dev.github.io/docs/blog/posts/resources.md

 ??? example "Ansible-Galaxy"

-	This is the suggested way to share and run roles or collecitons.
+	This is the suggested way to share and run roles or collections.
 Though you ***can*** run them using local paths, you're meant to reference them using a fully-qualified-name (FQN in Ansible terms).

 	- [Ansible-Galaxy](https://galaxy.ansible.com/ui/)
 	- [Ansible-Galaxy User Guide (`ansible-galaxy`)](https://docs.ansible.com/ansible/devel/galaxy/user_guide.html)